Augmented Mass-Spring model for Real-Time Dense Hair Simulation: Related Work

 \subsection{Physics-based Approaches}

 Physics-based hair simulation methods vary in the geometric and constitutive models they use to simulate either individual hair strands or clumps of hair.
 Approximating hair as large bundles has been explored through various techniques, including cubic lattice representations \cite{volino2006real}, volumetric models \cite{lee2018skinned, wu2016real}, and 2D strips \cite{koh2001simple}.
 While these approaches are typically very efficient, they are limited in their ability to capture effects and interactions that require modeling at the level of individual strands.
 In contrast, individual hair strands have been modeled using mass-spring systems \cite{rosenblum1991simulating} and multi-body chains \cite{chang2002practical}.
-Some approaches, such as the use of lattice deformers with additional springs \cite{selle2008mass}, enhance system stability, while others focus on efficient solvers and improved hair-body interactions \cite{jiang2020real}. \\ More physically accurate and complex models, such as the super-helix scheme \cite{bertails2006super}, DER \cite{bergou2008discrete}, and exponential time integrators \cite{michels2015physically, 10.1145/3072959.3073706}, provide greater realism but at the cost of significantly higher computational demands.
-Recently, Daviet \etal \cite{daviet2023interactive} made significant engineering advancements to accelerate the DER model by parallelizing strand computations, enabling the simulation of over $10,000$ guide strands in real-time.
-This approach significantly improves the fidelity of real-time hair simulation.
-However, despite these optimizations, DER-based methods remain computationally complex for simulating strand dynamics, making them challenging to apply in more intricate interactive scenarios with complex hairstyles.
-Additionally, these methods require specialized integration routines to address sagging artifacts \cite{hsu2023sag}. \\ In this context, we propose AMS as an evolution of traditional mass-spring schemes, enabling more robust and diverse hair dynamics simulations.
-This approach improves the fidelity of mass-spring-based hair simulations while preserving the efficiency advantages of these models.

-\paragraph{Sagging and Progressive Shape Change} Sagging is a common artifact in various constitutive models, caused by out-of-equilibrium forces that make objects deviate from their intended configurations.
-To address this issue, the standard approach is to fine-tune or optimize the material parameters of the model to achieve force equilibrium at initialization~\cite{iben2019holding, bartle2016physics, hsu2023sag}.
-However, methods specifically designed to prevent sagging often introduce a new problem: after motion, the hair tends to return to its initial configuration, which is unrealistic.
-In reality, hair does not always revert to its original state after being blown or swayed.
-In contrast to previous sagging-handling techniques, AMS only requires adjusting the biphasic coupling coefficients to control the degree of sagging.
-This allows for a progressive shape change during motion while maintaining the overall integrity and curliness of the hair.
+Some approaches, such as the use of lattice deformers with additional springs \cite{selle2008mass}, enhance system stability, while others focus on efficient solvers and improved hair-body interactions \cite{jiang2020real}.